manifoldxyz/reserved-ownership-accounts/README.md

      *                     signature does not expire.
      * @param message    - The keccak256 message which validates the owner, salt, expiration
-     * @param signature  - The signature which validates the owner, salt, expiration
+     * @param signature  - The signature which validates the owner, salt, expiration *
-     * @param initData   - If initData is not empty and account has not yet been created, calls account with
-     *                     provided initData after creation.
-     *
      * Emits AccountAssigned event
      * @return the address to which the Account Instance was assigned